-If you told me seven years ago, that video games would spawn a whole other industry where gamers turn to athletes, and bragging rights turn to lump sums of cash – 18-year-old me would’ve asked you what you were smoking, and if I could take a hit.
+If you told me seven years ago, that video games would spawn a whole other industry where gamers become athletes, and bragging rights turn into lump sums of cash – 18-year-old me would’ve asked you what you were smoking, and if I could take a hit.

 Many years on, competitive gaming has gone from being a scene to becoming a multi-billion-dollar industry, where the best at their game (pun intended) walk away with millions.

 That’s how far video games and the e-sports arena have come; but where do we, Malaysia, stand in the grand scale of things?
 In conjunction with the Taiwan Excellence Esports Cup 2019 (TEEC 2019), I spoke to two prominent figures in the local scene – Muhammad ‘Flava’ Farouq and Tiffani ‘Babyoling’ Lim – to get their thoughts on the matter.

 Speaking to Farouq about Malaysia’s position in the very lucrative e-sports industry, he believes that Malaysia has become big-game players in e-sports, recalling a time where he was the country’s only caster for Dota 2.
 Casting was very much a niche in the region too.